mkirchner/hamt/README.md

 #endif /* !MINUNIT_H */
 ```

-With `minunit`, every unit test is a `MU_TEST_CASE` which are grouped into
+With `minunit`, every unit test is a `MU_TEST_CASE` We use `MU_ASSERT` to test
-`MU_TEST_SUITE`s.
+the test invariants.
+Test cases are grouped into `MU_TEST_SUITE`s as
+sequential calls to `MU_RUN_TEST`.
+When an assertion fails, the `return`
+statement in `MU_ASSERT` short-circuts test execution and returns a non-null
+pointer to the respective `message` (generally a static string).
+This, in turn,
+causes `MU_RUN_TEST` to issue a `return` call with the string pointer,
+short-circuting the remaining test suite.
+The header also declares a global
+variable `mu_tests_run` that keeps track of the total number of executed
+tests.

 The folliwing listing shows the basic structure of unit test
 implementations with `minunit`, check the [actual tests](../test) for a full listing.

-Also note that the unit tests include the `hamt.c` implementation file (as
+Note that the test setup
-opposed to just the header).
-This is a common pattern to enable testing access
+`include`s the `hamt.c` implementation file.
+This is a common trick used in unit
-to functions that would otherwise be local to the compilation unit (i.e.
+testing to gain easy access to testing `static` functions that would otherwise be
-functions declared as  `static`).
+inaccessible since they are not defined in the `hamt.h` header file.

 ```c
 #include "minunit.h"